ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/fields.rst

      - TRUE
      - true, false
    * - fieldName
-     - The name of the Artifact Field within an associated Task
+     - The name of the Artifact Field within a corresponding Task
      - String
      - FALSE
      - TRUE